jmdelouis/FOSCAT_DEMO/README.md

 pip install foscat
 ```

-# Spherical field demo
+# Spherical data example

-## compute a synthetic field
+## compute a synthetic image
 ```
 python demo.py -n=32 -k -c
 ```
-This software is a demo of the foscat library.
-It synthesises an healpix map with the same Cross Wavelet Scatering Tranform than an input map.
+The *demo.py* script serves as a demonstration of the capabilities of the foscat library.
+It utilizes the Cross Wavelet Scattering Transform to generate a Healpix map that possesses the same characteristics as a specified input map.
 ```
 python demo.py -n=8 [-c|--cov][-s|--steps=3000][-S=1234|--seed=1234][-x|--xstat] [-g|--gauss][-k|--k5x5][-d|--data][-o|--out][-K|--k128][-r|--orient] [-p|--path]

 ```
-* -n : is the nside of the input map (nside max = 256 with the default map)
+* The "-n" option specifies the nside of the input map.
+The maximum nside value is 256 with the default map.
-* --cov (optional): use scat_cov instead of scat.
+* The "--cov" option (optional) uses scat_cov instead of scat.
-* --steps (optional): number of iteration, if not specified 1000.
+* The "--steps" option (optional) specifies the number of iterations.
+If not specified, the default value is 1000.
-* --seed  (optional): seed of the random generator.
+* The "--seed" option (optional) specifies the seed of the random generator.
-* --xstat (optional): work with cross statistics.
+* The "--xstat" option (optional) performs calculations with cross statistics.
-* --path  (optional): Define the path where output file are written (default data)
+* The "--path" option (optional) allows you to define the path where the output files will be written.
+The default path is "data".
-* --gauss (optional): convert Venus map in gaussian field.
+* The "--gauss" option (optional) converts the input map into a Gaussian field.
-* --k5x5  (optional): Work with a 5x5 kernel instead of a 3x3.
+* The "--k5x5" option (optional) uses a 5x5 kernel instead of a 3x3.
-* --k128  (optional): Work with 128 pixel kernel reproducing wignercomputation instead of a 3x3.
+* The "--k128" option (optional) uses a 128 pixel kernel that reproduces the wigner computation instead of a 3x3.
-* --data  (optional): If not specified use LSS_map_nside128.npy.
+* The "--data" option (optional) specifies the input data file to be used.
+If not specified, the default file "LSS_map_nside128.npy" will be used.
-* --out   (optional): If not specified save in *_demo_*.
+* The "--out" option (optional) specifies the output file name.
+If not specified, the output file will be saved in "demo".
-* --orient(optional): If not specified use 4 orientation
+* The "--orient" option (optional) specifies the number of orientations.
+If not specified, the default value is 4.

 ## plot the result

-Using the next script a set of plots show various aspect of the synthesis.
+The following script generates a series of plots that showcase different aspects of the synthesis process using the *demo.py* script.

 ```
 python plotdemo.py -n=32 -c